jordiparislopez/Phd-Thesis/README.md

   - DoFun installed and loaded.
 Related functions used are described.
   - FormTracer installed and loaded.
 Related definition of tensors and groups described and implemented.

+- Template for DSE equations:

+  - Definition of fields and action.
+  - Definition of vertices and projections.
+  - Derivation of DSE in a symbolic and algebraic form.
+  - Exportation of the DSE equation to be used in the C++ codes.